pandas-dev/pandas/doc/source/ecosystem.rst

 `pandaSDMX <https://pandasdmx.readthedocs.io>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-pandaSDMX is an extensible library to retrieve and acquire statistical data
+pandaSDMX is a library to retrieve and acquire statistical data
 and metadata disseminated in
 `SDMX <http://www.sdmx.org>`_ 2.1, an ISO-standard
 widely used by institutions such as statistics offices, central banks,
-and international organisations.
+and international organisations. pandaSDMX can expose datasets and related

-pandaSDMX can expose datasets and related structural metadata including dataflows, code-lists,
+structural metadata including dataflows, code-lists,
 and datastructure definitions as pandas Series
 or multi-indexed DataFrames.

-As of May 2017, pandaSDMX has built-in support for the following agencies (others may be
-configured by the user):

-* Australian Bureau of Statistics (ABS)
-* European Central Bank (ECB)
-* Eurostat
-* French National Institute for Statistics (INSEE)
-* International Monetary Fund (IMF) - SDMX Central only
-* Organisation for Economic Cooperation and Development (OECD)
-* United Nations Statistics Division (UNSD)

 `fredapi <https://github.com/mortada/fredapi>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~